stm32duino/FP_Examples/README.md

 with X-NUCLEO-IKS01A2 and X-NUCLEO-IHM02A1 Expansion Boards.
 The application allows to run a motor clockwise or counter-clockwise rotating the stack of boards accordingly; the speed of motor increases when the angle of rotation increases as well.
 * BleSensors_SensiBLE: This application provides an example of usage of a SensiBLE board.
 The application uses BLE along with environmental and motion sensors (humidity, temperature, pressure, accelerometer, gyroscope).
 The user can connect an Android or IOS device with BlueNRG application to SensiBLE and see sensors data.
 The data are also printed to the serial port.
+* Flight1: This application provides an example of usage of a NUCLEO board (it was tested with NUCLEO-F401RE, NUCLEO-L476RG, NUCLEO-L152RE) with
+X-NUCLEO-IKS01A2, X-NUCLEO-IDB05A1 and X-NUCLEO-53L1A1 Expansion Boards.
+The application gather data from the sensor mounted and then communicates them via bluetooth to a suitable Android app (such as ST BLE Sensor).
+The data gathered include enviromental data (temperature, pression, humidity), distance, gesture recognition (tap and directional swipe), acceleration and a gyroscope.

 ## Dependencies